The 20 Best Dysfibrinogenemia Doctors in Italy

 Rome, IT

-Cristina Santoro practices in Rome, Italy.
-Ms. Santoro is rated as an Advanced expert by MediFind in the treatment of Dysfibrinogenemia.
-Her top areas of expertise are Blood Clots, Hemophilia A, Adult Immune Thrombocytopenia, Immune Thrombocytopenic Purpura (ITP), and Splenectomy.
+Erminia Baldacci practices practicing medicine in Rome, Italy.
+Ms. Baldacci is rated as an Advanced expert by MediFind in the treatment of Dysfibrinogenemia.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Blood Clots, Adult Immune Thrombocytopenia, Immune Thrombocytopenic Purpura (ITP), Purpura, and Splenectomy.

 Advanced in Dysfibrinogenemia